BFCmath/AutogradeInnovation_AIC/idea.md

 + The bounding boxes are not even
 + We can using the black squares to get relative position of each bounding box window.
-+ There are yellow streaks in the images
++ There are yellow streaks in some images

+### Cutting images

++ Based on the black squared contours at the corners, we can effectively detect them and cutting the images.
++ But there are still some error from the images so we cannot rely completely on the contour detective algorithm.
++ So we will use some default pivot to check if the algorithm detecting the contour in those regions.